MyaEi/Redwine_quality_prediction/README.md

 ## About Me
 **Mya Ei Win**
 Postgraduate student at Fanshawe College, passionate about data science and machine learning.
-Seeking a Winter co-op opportunity to apply analytical and technical skills in real-world projects.
+Seeking an opportunity to apply analytical and technical skills in real-world projects.

 [LinkedIn Profile](https://www.linkedin.com/in/mya-ei-win-6911aa82)